 Myth #1: Account-based marketing and automation are one and the same.

 Some B2B marketing leaders think that account-based marketing functions can be automated.
 They believe that the primary purpose of ABM is to understand the account and then determine the best way to go about crafting a message for that account.
 Once the message is crafted, it can then be spread across in a slightly modified manner to similar accounts.
 Nothing could be more inaccurate.
 The big deal with ABM is that the approach to content and strategy must be unique and specific to each account.
+Account-based marketing and automation are not one and the same.
 It is different from modification in which an image or header can be changed and sent to a new account.
 ABM is about developing a unique and unified approach to each customer which cannot be done through automation.

 Myth #2: Account-based marketing is a new thing.

-Actually, it is not.
+Account-based marketing is not a new thing.
 Account-based marketing, in its true form, has been around for several decades.
-In the early days of advertising, everyone from creative directors to account managers to copywriters would identify who their key stakeholders were, and then would create customized strategies specific to these stakeholders.
+In the early days of advertising, everyone from creative directors to account managers to copywriters would identify who their key stakeholders are.
+Then would create customized strategies specific to these stakeholders.
 There was no real rhyme or rhythm to the process.
 Company leaders knew that in order to thrive, they had to keep their primary stakeholders happy and feeling special.
 And they did this by targeting them with information that they would love.
 Today, it is the same thing, just with more sophistication and efficiency.